 - In the inspection options list, select the desired suppress action: The inspection will be suppressed with special comments in the corresponding piece of code.

-- Click on the toolbar of the Inspection tool window, or just right-click the selected inspection.
+- Click the button Suppress and choose the scope of sustension, or just right-click the selected inspection.

 - Choose the desired suppress action.
 For example: The inspection will be suppressed with special comments in the corresponding piece of code.